Nikolas-Charalambidis/spayd-invoice/README.md

 **Disclaimer**: The default sample JSON is filled with fictional data only , except those: `paymentAccount` and `bankCode` - they are not the mock data and refer to *my* real account open solely for purposes and applications like this.

-**Disclaimer**: The default sample JSON is filled with fictional data only , except those: `paymentAccount` and `bankCode` - they are not the mock data and refer to *my* real account open solely for purposes and applications like this.

 Here are a few basic scenarios you might want to go through.

 ## How does it work?